 TGbe editor: Please make the following changes in subclause 35.2.1.2.2 (AP behaviour):

-If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied:
+If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired, if any of the following conditions are satisfied:

 —The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit a PIFS after the end of the allocated time.

-—The last PPDU transmission by the AP ended less than aSIFSTime before the end of the allocated time in which case it may transmit a SIFS after the end of the last PPDU transmission.
+—The last PPDU transmission by the AP ended less than PIFS (#13973) before the end of the allocated time, in which case it may transmit a SIFS after the end of the last PPDU transmission.

-—The last PPDU transmitted by the allocated STA to its associated AP did not contain any MPDU soliciting immediate acknowledgement from the AP and ended less than aSIFSTime before the end of the allocated time in which case it may transmit SIFS after the end of the last PPDU transmission.
+—The last PPDU transmitted by the allocated STA to its associated AP did not contain any MPDU soliciting immediate acknowledgement from the AP and ended less than PIFS (#13973) before the end of the allocated time in which case it may transmit SIFS after the end of the last PPDU transmission.